pemorse/Tagger/README.md

 7,1,1998,14,20,8,2.1,1.45,3.87,7.26,9.8,4.05,9.84,0.83,7.33,11.31,1.55,0.87

-Other field values after the 6 timestamp fields (up to 12) can be read and graphed,but will not be assigned field names other than pre-existing ones.
+Other field values after the 6 timestamp fields (up to 12) can be read and graphed, but will not be assigned field names other than pre-existing ones.

 Field-name Header interpretation may be implemented in a later version of the software.